metricly/hugo-www-site/content/blog/posts/2019/matching-conditions-added-to-aws-services-cost-report.md

 You can view your Efficiency Index scores for each day across multiple time periods using the Quick Ranges dropdown.

+# Expanding Indexing Across More Dimensions

 This same principle can be applied to other resource dimensions, such as memory and IOPS, and even to service offerings such as RDS and [Lambda](https://www.metricly.com/aws-lambda-cost/).
+Keep an eye out for more feature announcements around the Efficiency Index tool!